jazzfog/AmbientColorPicker/README.md

 # Color Picker for ExtJs 4

-Ambient Color Picker is a ExtJs component which uses [jQuery](http://jquery.com) and its plugin [Spectrum] (http://bgrins.github.io/spectrum).
+Ambient Color Picker is an ExtJs component that uses [jQuery](http://jquery.com) and its plugin [Spectrum] (http://bgrins.github.io/spectrum).

 *Isn't it cool?*